linkxzhou/http_bench/README.md

 -c  Number of requests to run concurrently.
 Total number of requests cannot
 	be smaller than the concurency level.
 -q  Rate limit, in seconds (QPS).
--d  Duration of the benchmark, e.g. 2s, 2m, 2h
+-d  Duration of the stress test, e.g. 2s, 2m, 2h
 -t  Timeout in ms.
 -o  Output type.
 If none provided, a summary is printed.
 	"csv" is the only supported alternative.
 Dumps the response